Orange CEO says expects BT to decide on mobile deal by Christmas

-PARIS Orange Chief Executive Stephane Richard said on Thursday he expected BT Group to decide before Christmas on whether to bid for the UK's largest mobile network operator, EE, or its smaller rival, Telefonica's 02.
+PARIS Orange (ORAN.PA) Chief Executive Stephane Richard said on Thursday he expected BT Group (BT.L) to decide before Christmas on whether to bid for the UK's largest mobile network operator, EE, or its smaller rival, Telefonica's (TEF.MC) 02.

 "BT has its own calendar," Richard said, speaking at a conference on France's economy and business climate.
 "You should know more a few days before Christmas."

-EE's owners Orange and Deutsche Telekom, confirmed last month that they were in talks with BT about a possible sale while BT is also talking to Spanish group Telefonica about buying its UK mobile business, O2.
+EE's owners, Orange and Deutsche Telekom (DTEGn.DE), confirmed last month that they were in talks with BT about a possible sale, while BT is also talking to Spanish group Telefonica about buying its UK mobile business, O2.

 JAZZTEL

-Richard also said on Thursday he was confident of a favorable outcome to the review by competition regulators of Orange's 3.4 billion-euro ($4.2 billion) deal to acquire Spanish broadband provider Jazztel, even though it faces an in-depth review in Brussels.
+Richard also said on Thursday he was confident of a favourable outcome to the review by competition regulators of Orange's 3.4 billion-euro (2.6 billion pounds) deal to acquire Spanish broadband provider Jazztel JAZ.MC, even though it faces an in-depth review in Brussels.

 Two sources familiar with the matter told Reuters on Wednesday that EU antitrust regulators were likely to expand their scrutiny of the deal, stepping up pressure on the companies to make concessions.